supertopher/unix-starter-kit/readme.md

 You can determine if you have successfully made the ls program executable when typing ```./ls``` yields the echo output you wrote earlier.

 We are lazy.
 Typing that ```./``` everytime we want to run our little ls is super annoying.
-Let's add it to the path with all of our other cool programs.
+We're going to add the current directory (denoted by the `.`) to the path with all of our other cool programs.
 Below are some examples of adding directories for rbenv and homebrew to the path.

 ```
 PATH="$HOME/.rbenv/bin:$PATH"
 PATH="/usr/local/bin:/usr/local/sbin:~/bin:$PATH"
 ```

 Note that each path location is deleniated by a ```:```.
 Additionally these additions to the path are made non-destructive becasuse the END of each addition the variable ```$PATH``` will add the exisitng path back to the path variable.
 The keeps the exisitng path intact when adding new things to it.
-You need to add ```.``` to the beginning of you path for this part of the challenge.
 Please note that shell variables hate whitespace.
 Whitespace tells shell to look for a new command.
 Don't use spaces.
 For example:

 ```
 TOPHER="You can have spaces in strings, thats cool, but not outside strings :/"
 echo $TOPHER
 ```

+Now that you know a little more about PATHs and spaces in Bash, let's add ```.``` to the beginning of your path.
 When you have succeeded you will be able to type ```ls``` in the folder where your custom ```ls``` is located and see the output of your ```echo```.
 Additionally the command ```echo $PATH | tr : \\n``` should look something like this

 ```
 .